mvglasow/unison-wiki/Mailing-Lists.md

 unison-users is a higher-volume discussion forum for users of unison.
 It is used for discussions of many sorts --- proposals and designs for new features, installation and configuration questions, usage tips, etc. It is moderated to filter spam.

-unison-users is a mailman list.
-To subscribe, see http://lists.seas.upenn.edu/mailman/listinfo/unison-users -- the list confirmation mail will provide posting instructions.
+This list is hosted by google groups, but does not require a google account to join.
+To join the list, send an email to unison-users+subscribe@seas.upenn.edu

+To post to the list, send to unison-users@seas.upenn.edu

 As of 2020-10, there are roughly 1200 subscribers.